Health Care Professionals: mpox (formerly Monkeypox) virus

 Are there additional IPAC requirements for mpox testing?

-See PHO’s Infection Prevention and Control (IPAC) Recommendations for mpox in Health Care Settings.
+• See PHO’s IPAC Recommendations for mpox in Health Care Settings.
 In outpatient settings, it is recommended to place an individual with suspect, probable or confirmed mpox infection in a single-patient room, with the door closed.
 If a single-patient room is not available, then precautions should be taken to minimize exposure to surrounding individuals, such as having the patient don a medical mask, maximizing distancing from others and covering exposed skin lesions with clothing, sheet or gown as best as possible.
 An airborne infection isolation room (AIIR) is not required for mpox specimen collection.

-Appropriate PPE when assessing individuals with signs or symptoms of mpox includes gloves, gown, eye protection, and fit-tested N95 respirator.
+• Appropriate PPE when assessing individuals with signs or symptoms of mpox includes gloves, gown, eye protection, and fit-tested N95 respirator.
+Note that in the absence of respiratory symptoms, an N95 respirator may not be required.
 Healthcare providers should maintain these additional precautions until all scabs have fallen off and new skin is present.

 Any patient you suspect has mpox (including anyone you test for mpox) should be advised of mitigation measures to reduce transmission.
 Individuals do not need to self-isolate but should adhere to risk mitigation measures (see below) if all of the following criteria are met: